Kerbalism/Kerbalism/README.md

 ### AUTOMATION

-Components can be automated using a very simple and intuitive scripting system, with a graphical editor.
+Components can be automated using a minimalist scripting system, with a graphical editor.
 Scripts are triggered manually or by environmental conditions.
 You can create a script to turn on all the lights as soon as the Sun is not visible anymore, or retract all solar panels as soon as you enter an atmosphere.

 ### USER INTERFACE